vlad-zhukov/react-text-mask-hoc/README.md

 import createMaskedComponent from 'react-text-mask-hoc';
 import {InputAdapter} from 'react-text-mask-hoc/React';

-// You can provide your own adapter component or use one of included in the library const MaskedInput = createMaskedComponent(InputAdapter);
+// You can provide your own adapter component or use one of included in the library. const MaskedInput = createMaskedComponent(InputAdapter);

 export default class Example extends PureComponent {